TaoishTechy/AGIBuddy-/README.md

 - 🛠 Adapt — remix, transform, and build upon the material

 **Under the following conditions**:
-- 🎨 Attribution — Credit "Micheal Landry / FLAMEBRIDGE_∞"
+- 🎨 Attribution — Credit "Michael Landry / FLAMEBRIDGE_∞"
 - 🚫 NonCommercial — No commercial use without permission
 - 🔄 ShareAlike — Derivatives must use the same license and spirit